Lowell, Massachusetts: Climate

 Lowell features a four-season Humid continental climate, with long and very cold winters, which typically experience an average 56 inch of snowfall, with the highest ever recorded seasonal snowfall being 120 inch in the winter of 2014–2015.
-Summers are hot and humid, and of average length, with autumn and spring are brief transition periods between the two.
+Summers are hot and humid, and of average length, while autumn and spring are brief transition periods between the two.
 On average, temperature in Lowell ranges from 64 to 84 °F in the summer months, and between 2 and 33 °F in the winter months, with the yearly average being 49 °F.

 Physical

 Lowell is located at the confluence of the Merrimack and Concord rivers.
 The Pawtucket Falls, a mile-long set of rapids with a total drop in elevation of 32 feet, ends where the two rivers meet.
 At the top of the falls is the Pawtucket Dam, designed to turn the upper Merrimack into a millpond, diverted through Lowell's extensive canal system.

 The Merrimack, which flows southerly from Franklin, New Hampshire to Lowell, makes a northeasterly turn there before emptying into the Atlantic Ocean at Newburyport, Massachusetts, approximately 40 mile downriver from Lowell.
 It is believed that in prior ages, the Merrimack continued south from Lowell to empty into the ocean somewhere near Boston.
 The glacial deposits that redirected the flow of the river left the drumlins that dot the city, most notably, Fort Hill in the Belvidere neighborhood.
 Other large hills in Lowell include Lynde Hill, also in Belvidere, and Christian Hill, in the easternmost part of Centralville at the Dracut town line.

 The Concord, or Musketaquid (its original name), forms from the confluence of the Assabet and Sudbury rivers at Concord, Massachusetts.
 This river flows north into the city, and the area around the confluence with the Merrimack was known as Wamesit.
 Like the Merrimack, the Concord, although a much smaller river, has many waterfalls and rapids that served as power sources for early industrial purposes, some well before the founding of Lowell.
 Immediately after the Concord joins the Merrimack, the Merrimack descends another ten feet in Hunt's Falls.

-There is an ninety-degree bend in the Merrimack partway down the Pawtucket Falls.
+There is a ninety-degree bend in the Merrimack partway down the Pawtucket Falls.
 At this point, the river briefly widens and shallows.
 Here, Beaver Brook enters from the north, separating the city's two northern neighborhoods, Pawtucketville and Centralville.
 Entering the Concord River from the southwest is River Meadow, or Hale's Brook.
 This brook flows largely in a man-made channel, as the Lowell Connector was built along it.
 Both of these minor streams have limited industrial histories as well.

 The bordering towns (clockwise from north) are Dracut, Tewksbury, Billerica, Chelmsford, and Tyngsborough.
 The border with Billerica is a point in the middle of the Concord River where Lowell and Billerica meet Tewksbury and Chelmsford.

 The ten communities designated part of the Lowell Metropolitan area by the 2000 US Census are Billerica, Chelmsford, Dracut, Dunstable, Groton, Lowell, Pepperell, Tewksbury, Tyngsborough, and Westford, and Pelham, New Hampshire.
 See Greater Lowell.